glic3rinu/passlib/docs/lib/passlib.hash.mysql323.rst

 Format & Algorithm
 ==================
-A mysql-323 password hash consists of 16 hexidecimal digits, directly encoding the 64 bit checksum.
+A mysql-323 password hash consists of 16 hexadecimal digits, directly encoding the 64 bit checksum.
 MySQL always uses lower-case letters, and so does Passlib
 (though Passlib will recognize upper case letters as well).